Showing posts with label music. Show all posts

 I woke up on Friday morning to the horrible news that another perfect artist, another artist whose work transcends time and language and genre, whose art, at its best, skips blithely past our defenses and strikes something deep within us like a dart, has been taken from us too soon.
 Prince is dead.
 How can we go on?
 Prince is dead.

-I did not grow up in Minnesota, like a few of my friends on Facebook, whose grief I cannot imagine.
+I did not grow up in Minnesota, like a few of my friends on Facebook did, and whose grief I cannot imagine.
 I did not know Prince personally, and I can't imagine what his loved ones are feeling right now.
 I did not even grow up on Prince's music: I was just a little too young to catch him at his apex.
 My musical taste's development caught the end of his prime as an absolute world-straddling hitmaker, and I have "7" on the mix-tapes I made by listening to the radio with my fingers hovering over the "record" button, but I was too young for Purple Rain, Sign O'The Times, and Kiss, all the more for 1999 and Little Red Corvette.
 I was around for a few of the "Prince or Michael Jackson" conversations, and for the Love Symbol replacing his name.
 Prince didn't belong to me: his activism, name-checking Black Lives Matter, naming the first song on his last album "Baltimore" and singing that if there is no justice, there is no peace: the struggles he sings about are ones I care about, but they are not my story.
 I admit it is impossible for Prince to mean as much to me as he means to other people.

 There is no reason I should be quite as distraught as I am about Prince's passing: Whitney Houston and Michael Jackson and David Bowie didn't make me feel this way.
-Pressed to it, I can't think of a single artist whose death would make me feel the same way Prince's has, and so I sit a step removed, and watch myself grieve, startled at how hard this hit me.
+Pressed to it, I can't think of a single artist whose death would make me feel the same way Prince's has, and so I sit a step removed, and watch myself grieve, a bit startled at how this hit me.

 I play every version of Purple Rain I can find again and again, I plumb my friends' Facebook feeds for articles, tracklists, videoclips and bootlegs, I watch interviews and tributes, I read distraught articles by people who loved Prince like an uncle.
 In the absence of a friend who can come over, maybe this is how I can feel connected to the mourning: by sharing in the videos and articles that all the other mourners are also watching and reading.
 Thank you Michael, Regina and Jane.
 The links you've been sharing on your Facebook pages have helped me feel like I'm sharing with someone.
 And that poem by John Keats runs through my head when Purple Rain does not.

-Prince was the most talented musician I will probably ever encounter in my life.
-He wrote every song, played every instrument, sang every vocal, and produced and mixed every song for Sign O'The Times: every single step of recording one of the best albums in my collection was completely and solely done by him.
+Prince was the most talented musician I will probably ever come across in my life.
+He wrote every song, played every instrument, sang every vocal, and produced and mixed every song for the album Sign O'The Times: every single step of recording one of the best albums in my collection was completely and solely done by him.
 His songs all hit the mark -- whatever he's trying for, he does it.
 And then live, you can't take your eyes off him, and his guitar solos are all perfect combinations of wild unpredictability and technical perfection.
 All I can do is wonder, and reel in awe.

 Prince is the one who brought me back.
-The song Purple Rain, specifically, was the song that went right past my guards and defenses, and convinced me to give the 80s another listen.
+The song Purple Rain, specifically, was the song that went right past my defenses, and convinced me to give the 80s another listen.
 It is the ultimate confessional song.
 It is the very sound of a person pouring their heart out in music, it is an absolute show-stopper, yet so moving and personal at the same time.
 How a man could create that song, which holds so much meaning for so many people, hits them so deeply, amazes me.
 It is one of the greatest songs I know, from beginning to end.
-It is a song that owns its greatness, wears its ambition on its sleeve, and actually achieves its moon-shot.
-Starting with the undeniable Purple Rain, Prince's music slowly, irresistibly grew on me, and he steadily climbed in my esteem, until now, when he is one of my top two artists, and every song I can ever hope for from him is already in the bag, or the vault.
+It is a song that owns its greatness, that wears its ambition on its sleeve, and actually achieves its moon-shot.
+Starting with the undeniable Purple Rain, Prince's music slowly, irresistibly grew on me, and he steadily climbed in my esteem, until now, when he is one of my top two artists, and now every song I can ever hope for from him is already in the bag, or the vault.

 Prince is gone.
 I am sad, and I want to be around other people who loved him.
 But I also celebrate him.
 I celebrate his humanitarian work.
 I celebrate his genius.
 All those perfect solos and all the different personas he sang with.
 The way he could be passionate and confessional, fun, goofy, sexy, dirty, silly, whimsical, experimental or as "pop" as pop can be, without ever ceasing to be Prince: that he could contain so much inside him, still inspires and awes.
 Prince is the John Keats of music: a pure genius, unsullied even when he sings about ugly things.
 A perfect conduit of joy, grief, love, of all the emotions we have, making us all more alive, helping us experience the world more vividly and sensuously and abundantly, then taken from us too soon.
 So, thank you Prince, for the gift you shared with us for your time on the planet.
 Thank you for giving 80s music back to me, for moving your fans in so many different ways, for making my kindergarten students and my son dance, and for connecting everybody who is now sharing purple-themed grief on their websites and facebook walls.
 Music brings people together, and now, even in our grief, we are not alone, because we love you, and we will miss you.